MicrosoftDocs/architecture-center/docs/industries/telecommunications/build-private-5g-network.md

 ### Is the solution simple, but flexible enough to scale dynamically?

 As enterprises realize the benefits of running applications and operations on a private 5G network, the network footprint will expand into other business areas and other sites.
 Operators will need to scale these solutions quickly and cost-effectively.
-Having a cloud-based mobile core provides a big advantage in this scenario.
+Having a cloud-based mobile core provides a significant advantage in this scenario.

 ### How secure is the network?